 Rev. Elaine M. Flake

-Dr. Flake is the author of the popular book, God In Her Midst: Preaching Healing to Hurting Women and has contributed to the Women of Color Study Bible, and Souls of My Sisters: Black Women Break Their Silence, Tell Their Stories, and Heal Their Spirits.
-She and her husband authored two books, Practical Virtues: Everyday Values and Devotions for African American Families Learning to Live With All Our Souls published in 2003 by Harper Collins and African American Church Management Handbook, published in 2005 by Judson Press.
+Dr. Flake is the author of the popular book, God In Her Midst: Preaching Healing to Hurting Women and has contributed to The Women of Color Study Bible, and Souls of My Sisters: Black Women Break Their Silence, Tell Their Stories, and Heal Their Spirits.
+She and her husband, the Reverend Dr. Floyd H. Flake authored two books, Practical Virtues: Everyday Values and Devotions for African American Families Learning to Live With All Our Souls published by Harper Collins and African American Church Management Handbook, published in 2005 by Judson Press.

 A native of Memphis, Tennessee, Dr. Flake earned her Bachelor of Arts Degree in English from Fisk University in Nashville, Tennessee.
 She received a Master of Arts Degree in English from Boston University and a Master of Divinity Degree from Union Theological Seminary in New York City.
 She was awarded the Doctor of Ministry Degree from United Theological Seminary of Dayton, Ohio.
 She has received numerous citations and awards.
-Most recently, The Alumni Trailblazers Award was conferred upon her by Union Seminary.
+Most recently, The Distinguished Alumni Award was conferred upon her by Union Seminar, and in March, 2017, she was inducted onto Morehouse College’s “Martin Luther King, Jr. Board of Preachers.”
 She is also a proud member of Alpha Kappa Alpha Sorority, Incorporated; The Links, Incorporated; and the National Council of Negro Women.

-Married for more than 39 years, the Flakes are the parents of four adult children: Aliya, Nailah, Robert Rasheed, and Harold Hasan.
+Married for more than 45 years to Dr. Flake, they are the parents of four adult children: Aliya, Nailah, Robert Rasheed, and Harold Hasan.
 She has one granddaughter, Nia Renee.